ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 Increase the stash to 10x10 squares.
 Use PlugY\TradeStash.dc6 to change the background image.
 When bigStash is enabled, you must restart D2 for play in single/multi/open when you have started a game in closed Bnet previously (and vice versa).
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActiveBigStash=0	{0:Default stash size is used; 1: Enabled, Stash uses 10x10 squared}

-Use this for sharing and keep all of your items. :)
+Use this for sharing and keep all of your items.:)
-There are 2 multipage stashes :
+There are 2 multipage stashes:
 - one Personal, only seen by the Player;
 - one Shared between your Players in this mod.
 Use the Toggle Button to switch between stash.
 Use arrow buttons on bottom the stash (and shift key) for switching between the pages.
-Definition : The last page is the last page with an item in it.
+Definition: The last page is the last page with an item in it.
 The multipage stashes are inactive for Diablo II Classic Character and on realm.
 You can change the name of the shared filename.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActiveMultiPageStash=0	{0:Disabled; 1:Enabled}
 - NbPagesPerIndex=10		{10: Index page is 1,10,20,30,...,max}
 - NbPagesPerIndex2=100		{100: Index page (+shift) is 1,50,100,150,...,max}